capitec/omni-components/CONTRIBUTING.md

 1. [Fork](https://github.com/capitec/omni-components/fork) the repository and create a branch from `develop`.
 2. Clone the forked repo, checkout your branch, and run `npm ci` inside the repository root.
 3. Start up the dev server with `npm run serve` (or by launching debugging in VS Code).
+4. Install the testing dependencies with `npx playwright install --with-deps`.

 ### Directory Structure